eastein/lidless/README.txt

 ### ZeroMQ PUB/SUB

 Setting the `zmq_url` parameter on a `camera` will set up a ZMQ PUB/SUB socket set internal to the camera that allows the inactive instances of the `camera` in the out-of-`role` processes to receive realtime updates on the current ratio.
 This connects with the Direct Access system at that time such that other stanzas will just directly access the latest PUB/SUB interchanged ratio state.
+For details of the messages sent over the `zmq_url`, see API.txt.

 ### HTTP Proxy